alim16/ts-scala-fullstack/README.md

 running it:
  - Start the server from root using `sbt run`
  - Start the client from within client folder using `yarn start`

+Server:
+ - using HTTP4s and ZIO

+Client:
+ - using (TODO)
+ - created using create-react-app